datacamp-content-public/DataWeek-101/chapter2.md

 ```

 Dataframes come with a series of methods that can act row-wise or column-wise.
-Most methods act column-wise by default.
+Most methods act row-wise by default (1 result for each column).
 ```
 df.sum()
 df.cumsum()    # cumulative sum